IMAGE() Function in Salesforce [Use Cases, Syntax & Examples]

 Conclusion

-In a nutshell, we have learned the Salesforce IMAGE function with the syntax and various real business-related examples.
-We have also learned that the usage of Salesforce IMAGE function is used to insert images in Salesforce.
+In this way, we have learned the Salesforce IMAGE function, including its syntax and various real-world business examples.
+We have also learned that the Salesforce IMAGE function is used to insert images in Salesforce.

-Moreover, we have learned the step-by-step implementation of how to use the IMAGE function in Salesforce Lightning and Salesforce Classic to add the image in the Salesforce formula field.
+Moreover, we have learned the step-by-step process for using the IMAGE function in Salesforce to add an image to a Salesforce formula field.

 You may like to read the following articles: